Techtonica/curriculum/apprenticeship-application-event/day-2.md

 - Introduce yourself, and what drew you to coding and web development.
 - Discuss your business idea, how you built your functions, and what difficulties you overcame to make it work.

-### What to expect from code reviews
+### What to expect for next steps
-- Techtonica will
+- Thanks for participating; we hope you learned a lot!
+Techtonica will send you a follow up email within the next week.
+Applicants that will be moving forward will receive a JavaScript challenge via email.

 -----